educrot/SPOCK/README.rst

 Documentation for RTD
 ---------------------

-You will find complete documentation for setting up your project at `the Read the Docs site`_.
+You will find complete documentation for setting up your project at `SPOCK Read the Docs site`_.

-.. _the Read the Docs site: https://docs.readthedocs.io/
+.. _SPOCK Read the Docs site: file:///Users/elsaducrot/spock_2/doc/build/index.html

 Installation
 ---------------------